awsmine/aws-bootcamp-cruddur-2023/journal/week0.md

 - Run `git push`

-- If you run into an error doing a git push, make sure you have given Gitpod `write permission to public_repo` in your [Github integration](https://gitpod.io/user/integrations)
+- If you run into an error doing a `git push`, make sure you have given Gitpod `write permission to public_repo` in your [Github integration](https://gitpod.io/user/integrations)